idkkk11/clicker-website/proforma.md

 ## Data
 *Explain how you structure and process your data.*

+There is a database file which consists of users' scores and names.

+When the game is launched, the database loads the top 5 players from the database.
 In the program, when the user clicks the "Send Score" Button, the score they have achieved is sent to the server.
 During this period in time, the server adds the user's score into the database and re-manipulates the data.